kanidm/kanidm/DEVELOPER_README.md

 ### Minimum Supported Rust Version

-The MSRV is specified [here](https://github.com/kanidm/kanidm/blob/master/profiles/RUST_MSRV).
+The MSRV is specified in the package `Cargo.toml` files.

 ### Dependencies